Trails for everyone, forever

 • Old growth

-1.7.26: The ADA and Evergreen trail are closed until further notice due to flood damage.
+5.19.26: The ADA trail is closed until further notice due to flood damage.

 The family friendly trails of 670-acre Rockport State Park explore an ancient forest where dappled sunlight illuminates mossy trees and lush ferns — perfect for a springtime stroll.